Thinking fast? Slow down.

 It remains up to us to take time for an analytic approach when making decisions, so that we would make fewer mistakes in the process.
 That is why, especially when taking risks and making important decisions, it is better to think slow.

-In Brain & Behaviour, System 1 & 2 thinking is one of the most fundamental frameworks.
-When you understand the nuances you’ll see it everywhere, from explaining irrational behaviour to recognising your own decision-making patterns.
+In our Brain & Behaviour Training, System 1 & 2 thinking is one of the most fundamental frameworks.
+When you understand the nuances you’ll see it everywhere, from explaining irrational behaviour to recognizing your own decision-making patterns.
 Understanding how people are likely to act allows you to understand and guide behaviour subtly.

 With over 200 cognitive biases and every context being unique it can be hard to get started.
 That’s why we write you this content on insights from behavioural psychology and neuroscience.
 You can find many informative pieces and effective tactics in our Brain & Behaviour blog.

-For those who want to step up their game, request an In-House Workshop for your team or send us an email to get early access to our online course.
+For those who want to step up their game, request an In-House Workshop for your team or get started with our Brain & Behaviour Course.
 Here you’ll learn the fundamental principles of Brain & Behaviour and get practical by applying them to your case.